core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ### Using SIDs in keys {#list-with-sid}

 The encoding rules of each 'list' entry are defined in {{container-with-sid}}.
-Deltas of list members are equal to the SID of the current schema node minus the SID of the 'list'.

 CBOR diagnostic notation: